sfc-gh-saliu/workspace-cicd-gitlab/README.md

 ### No-Deployment Workflows

-When a commit touches no project folders (e.g. only `README.md`, `CODEOWNERS`, or CI config files), no workflow-specific stages are included.
-However, `ci/no-deployment.yml` is always included as the last entry in the root `.gitlab-ci.yml`, which brings in `ci/promote.yml` and `ci/rollback.yml`, so the pipeline still runs:
+When a commit touches no project folders (e.g. only `README.md`, `CODEOWNERS`, or CI config files), no workflow-specific stages are triggered.
+The promote and rollback jobs (included directly in the root `.gitlab-ci.yml`) still run, so the pipeline:

 1. The MR is reviewed and merged to `dev`
 2. No detect, validate, or deploy stages run — there is nothing to deploy